What to do before and after receiving a cancer treatment bill

-Cancer is overwhelming in and of itself.
-Add the financial costs to the mix, and it’s easy to feel helpless.
-But it’s important to remember that there are concrete steps you and your family can take to manage the situation.
+Cancer is overwhelming in and of itself, whether its you, a loved one or a family member dealing with a cancer diagnosis.
+Add the financial cost of cancer care to the mix, and it’s easy to feel helpless.
+But it’s important to remember that there are concrete steps you, your family or your caregivers can take to manage the situation.

 Here are some great tips from Caitlin Donovan, Director of Outreach and Public Affairs at the National Patient Advocate Foundation, about what to do before and after receiving a cancer treatment bill.